WillEccles/cpp-seminar/Week-13/README.md

 ```

 Funny enough, each one of these numbers, 0-F, represents a *nybble*, which is half of a *byte*, which is 8 bits.
 The nybble is just 4 bits.
 An F represents a full `1111`, and a 0 is a `0000`.
 Each in between is represented here too.
 If you want to see this in action, go to the Windows Calculator app and do `view > programmer`.
 Now, choose the *hex* option on the left and click the F button.
 You'll see the first nybble from the right (since this is all left to right) become `1111`.

+**So why was this created?**

+The answer is probably simpler than you think.
+Back when computers were first being made more powerful and RAM was starting to add up to kilobytes and kilobytes (maybe even megabytes!), they needed a way to reach *every* address in memory without making numbers that are enourmous.
+With the hex system, it is easily comparable to binary, which the computer understands very well, and large numbers take up much smaller spaces than its decimal counterpart.
+Make sense now?

+## How to use these in C++ (WIP)